-Our board of directors is currently composed of eight members.
-Our board of directors has determined that, of our eight directors, no director, other than a relationship that would interfere with the exercise of independent judgment in carrying out his or her responsibilities as a director and that each of these directors is "independent" as that term is defined under Nasdaq rules.
+Our board of directors is currently composed of seven members.
+Our board of directors has determined that, of our six directors which will serve after the closing of this offering, no director, other than Dr. Iraj Ali, has a relationship that would interfere with the exercise of independent judgment in carrying out his or her responsibilities as a director and that each of these directors is "independent" as that term is defined under Nasdaq rules.

-The Articles of Association that will be in effect upon completion of this offering provide that our board of directors will be divided into three classes, each of which will consist, as nearly as possible, of one-third of the total number of directors constituting our entire board and each of whom will serve staggered three-year terms.
-At each annual general meeting, the successors of directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
+The Articles of Association that will be in effect upon completion of this offering provide that our board of directors will consist of one class of directors constituting our entire board.
+At each annual general meeting, the successors of directors whose terms then expire will be elected to serve from the time of election and qualification until the subsequent annual meeting following election.
 Any director who has been appointed by our board of directors since the last annual general meeting, must retire from office and may offer themselves for reappointment by the shareholders by ordinary resolution.
-Our directors will be divided among the three classes as follows: